cyruscyliu/cyruscyliu.github.io/content/posts/2025-04-15-why-system-security.md

 System security is the practice to prevent computer systems from threats, such as vulnerabilities and attacks, with safeguard technologies.

-System security is too difficult to start, too complex to progress, and too weak to survive.
+However, system security is too difficult to start, too complex to progress, and too weak to survive.

 Why are we doing system security?
 I believe it is because we are interested in it.
 But, seriously, why are we still doing system security?